Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 3 Best Neighborhoods & Areas to Stay in Oceanside

-Oceanside is less than 50 square miles and is the closest San Diego city to Orange County.
-Oceanside is conveniently located but you’ll need a car to get around more inland or to adjacent cities like Carlsbad and Vista.
+Oceanside is the closest San Diego city to Orange County.
+While it’s conveniently located, you’ll need a car to get around inland or to adjacent cities like Carlsbad and Vista.

 Townsite